Language deprivation in children with hearing loss: Conflict and controversies

 There has been much conflict and controversy regarding language modality for deaf and hard of hearing children.
 When it is discovered that a child is deaf or hard of hearing, this assessment is usually made via a hearing test in a medical setting.
 The first people the parents interact with after their child's hearing status is identified can be very influential.
-The Joint Commission on Infant Hearing recommends that professionals working with families of deaf infants should provide parents with unbiased, well-rounded information to help guide decisions they will need to make.
+The Joint Committee on Infant Hearing recommends that professionals working with families of deaf infants should provide parents with unbiased, well-rounded information to help guide decisions they will need to make.
 Systemic bias towards deafness, known as audism, can impact what information and guidance parents receive.
 If a deaf child does not meet appropriate early benchmarks for the first chosen communication method or modality, it is important to consider additional or different methods, in order to prevent language delay, or in extreme cases, language deprivation.